bishoybassem/k8s-ha-postgres/README.md

 * Exposes the role via HTTP endpoint `/controller/role`, that is queried by the db container during startup, and would answer with one of the following:
   * `Master`, which causes the db to start as a normal master, and execute init scripts if needed.
   * `Replica`, which causes the db to create a base backup of the current master (to be used as the starting point for streaming replication), and start in standby mode.
-  * `DeadMaster`, which causes the db container to block during startup, thus giving a chance to the cluster's admin to cleanup the underlying PersistentVolume, and delete this pod.
-This way, a new db pod would be spawned as a standby with a clean filesystem.
+  * `DeadMaster`, which causes the db container to block during startup/restarts.

+Finally, deleting a dead master db pod, would spawn a new one whose init container __wait-pgdata-empty__ would block if the db's PersistentVolume contains data.
+This way, the cluster's admin would get a chance to clean up the PV, signal the init container to proceed, and then the db pod would start as a standby with a clean filesystem.

 ## Requirements